Guatemala profile - Timeline

 2004 July - $3.5 million in damages paid to victims of civil war.
 Move follows state's formal admissions of guilt in several well-known human rights crimes.

-2004 December - UN mission, set up to monitor post-civil war peace process, winds up.
-But UN says Guatemala still suffers from crime, social injustice, human rights violations.
+2004 December - UN mission, set up to monitor post-civil war peace process, winds up, but the UN says Guatemala still suffers from crime, social injustice, human rights violations.

 2005 November - Guatemala's leading anti-drugs investigator is arrested in the US on charges of drug trafficking.